CMMC vs NIST 800-171: Key Differences

 The Key Differences Between NIST Compliance and CMMC Certification

-The differences between NIST 800-171 and CMMC are subtle but important, and they're often the source of contractors' frustration and failure.
+The differences are subtle but important, and they're often the source of contractors' frustration and failure.
 First, NIST describes what to implement.
 CMMC describes what to implement and how to prove it.
 An organization could claim NIST 800-171 compliance without having been verified by anyone.
 An organization claiming CMMC certification has been audited by a third party who confirmed the practices are in place and functioning.

 Second, maturity.
 NIST 800-171 describes controls as implemented or not implemented.
 There's less granularity about whether you're doing the basic thing or doing it well.
-CMMC uses maturity indicators—basic practices versus advanced practices within the same control family.
-Encryption is a basic practice in CMMC Level 2 (you encrypt sensitive data).
-Encryption at the application level combined with formal key management is an advanced practice (CMMC Level 3).
+CMMC uses maturity indicators — basic practices versus advanced practices within the same control family.
+Encryption is a basic practice in CMMC Level 2.
+Encryption at the application level combined with formal key management is an advanced practice at CMMC Level 3.
 NIST requires encryption, but it's less explicit about maturity levels.

 Third, scope and comprehensiveness.
 CMMC Level 2 covers fewer practices than NIST 800-171 covers.
 It's a deliberate subset focused on the most important controls for medium-risk contractors.
 If you implement all of NIST 800-171, you've probably implemented more than CMMC Level 2 requires, but you've also probably implemented it in a way that might not satisfy CMMC auditors because auditors have specific expectations about how practices should be documented and evidenced.